-The Internal Revenue Service recently announced its cost-of-living adjustments applicable to dollar limitations on benefits and contributions for retirement plans generally effective for Tax Year 2020 (see IRS Notice 2019-59).
-Most notably, the limitation on annual salary deferrals into a 401(k) plan will increase from $19,000 to $19,500.
-Other notable limitations are as follows:
+The Internal Revenue Service recently announced its cost-of-living adjustments applicable to dollar limitations on benefits and contributions for retirement plans generally effective for Tax Year 2021 (see IRS Notice 2020-79).
+Most notably, many of the retirement plan limitations, including the limitation on annual salary deferrals into a 401(k) or 403(b) plan, remain unchanged.
+The more significant dollar limits for 2021 are as follows:

 |401(k)/403(b) Elective Deferral Limit (IRC § 402(g))

 The annual limit on an employee’s elective deferrals to a 401(k) or 403(b) plan made through salary reduction.

 The annual limit on an employee’s elective deferrals concerning Section 457 deferred compensation plans of state and local governments and tax-exempt organizations.

 In addition to the regular limit on elective deferrals described above, employees over the age of 50 generally can make an additional “catch-up” contribution not to exceed this limit.